 One day soon after that a very vivid color image of a man's face suddenly flipped into my mind!!
 The image was more brilliant than a movie image filling an inner mind-screen, not merely flashing briefly, but lingering so that I saw distinctly a man’s face.
 The face seemed to be looking directly at me and it was a face I recognized.
 He was a fellow square dancer in our mainstream club.
 This man's alert, lively looking face appeared in my mind more vividly than any picture and it was the first time such an inner image happened that way.
 He seemed to be flesh and blood looking right at me.
 Then it disappeared.
 Let me repeat that this was new to me.

 Then one morning I walked past a bookshelf in my house and noticed the picture of the author on the back of a book.
 The man's eyes looked at me, directly at me it seemed, the author was unsmiling and very serious.
 It was Theodore Reik and I thought he seemed to be looking right at me.
 Then the memory of the image returned and I realized Theodore Reik seemed to be looking at me from the jacket the same way the face in my Technicolor 'image' had done.
-Then I recognized the man in my image had a truly striking resemblance to Theodore Reik!
+Then I recognized the man in my image, who was a square dancer had a truly striking resemblance to Theodore Reik!
 They were both balding, about the same age and wore glasses but it was the utterly serious penetrating gaze, looking directly at me that was the greatest difference from the man I knew.
 The picture of Reik was dead serious as my grandmother would have said.
 They were look-alikes in many ways.

 The eyes on the jacket were intently focused it seemed and very serious, looking directly at me in the same way the man in the true-life image had done.
 The real man that I knew had an easy-going light hearted face, very friendly look all the time.
 But I believe his resemblance to Theodore Reik would not have come to my attention if I'd not had the image flip into my mind when I glanced at the picture on the back of the book as I walked by.
 The man in the 'vision' was not the heavy thinking kind of man but they certainly shared many features.
 Mr. Reik's picture didn't look like he made many jokes.

 The vivid image and the way it came 'just out of the blue' seemed somewhat purposeful at that point.
-That's because other events had happened that had caused me to believe there was something purpose-filled and methodical at work in my every day life.
+That's because other events had happened that had caused me to believe there was something purpose-filled and methodical at work in every day of my life.
 I knew I was not creating it.
 I was watching it and trying my best to understand what was making me feel so 'dizzy' so often.
 The same picture of Theodore Reik is on several of his books.
 It creates the impression he is looking directly at whoever is seeing the picture.
 In this case he was looking seriously at me; I experienced a heightened sense of that.
 Why?

 I was now aware of Theodore Reik in a different way.
 He stood out vividly now as though a highlighter had brought him to my attention.
 This kind of event was somewhat a new thing too.
 We used pencils to underline details in books to mark important information, if that reads as strange.
 Certain every day events stood out as though highlighted by how they felt.
 That difference abstracted an ordinary situation from embedded-ness but I’m a slow learner, another event had to happen later that brought the word ‘embedded-ness’into the forefront of my attention.